 There are several dubious aspects of the Petition, some of which are outlined briefly below.
 It is possible that EPA will ultimately deny the Petition on these grounds (or others), but this is unknown at the present time.

-- Potential Oversimplification of the Hazards of Materials in the 11.5 to 12.5 pH Range.
 Petitioners suggest that materials with pH values above 11.5 are universally recognized as corrosive to human tissue.
-However, even a cursory review of key documents, including documents cited by Petitioners, reveal a more complicated story.
-For example, the most recent edition of the Globally Harmonized System of Classification and Labeling of Chemicals (“GHS”) states that “pH extremes like ≤2 and ≥11.5 may indicate skin effects, especially when associated with significant acid/alkaline reserve (buffering capacity).”
-For this reason, “[m]easurement of pH alone may be adequate, but assessment of acid or alkali reserve (buffering capacity) would be preferable.”
+However, even a cursory review of key documents, including documents cited by Petitioners, reveals a more complicated story.
+For example, the most recent edition of the Globally Harmonized System of Classification and Labeling of Chemicals (GHS) states that “pH extremes like ≤2 and ≥11.5 may indicate skin effects, especially when associated with significant acid/alkaline reserve (buffering capacity).”
+For this reason, “[m]easurement of pH alone may be adequate, but assessment of acid or alkali reserve (buffering capacity) would be preferable."
 Stated another way, there are other factors besides pH that may influence corrosion potential.

-- Misguided Effort to Attack Other Regulations/Guidance Through the RCRA Regulations.
-The Petitioners claim that the problems they see with the RCRA corrosivity characteristic are compounded by the fact that it has been incorporated into the list of hazardous substances under the Comprehensive Environmental Response, Compensation, and Liability Act (“CERCLA”), the hazardous materials transport rules of the U.S. Department of Transportation (“DOT”), and guidance issued by the Occupational Safety and Health Administration (“OSHA”).
+The Petitioners claim that the problems they see with the RCRA corrosivity characteristic are compounded by the fact that it has been incorporated into the list of hazardous substances under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), the hazardous materials transport rules of the U.S. Department of Transportation (DOT), and guidance issued by the Occupational Safety and Health Administration (OSHA).
 However, to the extent the Petitioners object to these other regulations or guidance, they should be seeking to amend them, rather than the RCRA regulations.
 While all RCRA hazardous wastes are designated as CERCLA hazardous substances and DOT hazardous materials, both regulatory regimes encompass a much wider range of materials (including materials that are not solid wastes).
 Indeed, the DOT regulations have different tests for assessing corrosivity, which are not based on a pH test, but rather directly measure the effects of substances on test animals (as well as on metals).
 So, any alleged deficiency in the CERCLA, DOT, or OSHA regulations/guidance cannot properly be attributed to the RCRA characteristic of corrosivity.